 Dealing with a divorce, especially if you have children, is a bit like dealing with a chronic disease.
 You need to educate yourself about what to expect and come up with strategies to manage your symptoms, whether those are infrequent, mild flare-ups, or near-constant barrages.
 Hiring a divorce therapist is an investment in your mental health, your children’s mental health, and the quality of your life.
 Even a few therapy sessions can help you achieve what should be the end game of any divorce: making peace with the past and moving on to something better.

 Your peace of mind matters.
-For legal support in your divorce, our caring and trusted Weinberger Divorce & Family Law Group attorneys can help.
+For legal support in your divorce, our caring and trusted Weinberger Divorce & Family Law Group, LLC attorneys can help.
 Please contact us to schedule your initial consultation.